Best Small Towns in Florida Under 10,000 Residents

 - Seaside – This is a planned community in the middle of some of Florida’s most beautiful beaches.
 This village along with several others are on Florida’s scenic highway 30A in the panhandle.
 As a designated community there are no specific population figures, but the entire Walton County only has just over 83,000 residents.
 Estimates are in the range of 1200 people.

 - Islamorada – Known as the Sport Fishing Capital of the World, this beautiful island in the Florida Keys is also known for its beachfront resorts.
 Islamorada has beaches on the ocean side as well as the bay side of the island.
+This Florida small town is popular for fishermen and divers.
 (Pop.
 7107)

 - Captiva Island – This little island has the famous South Seas Island Resort and is adjacent to Sanibel Island.
 Also, building back from Hurricane Ian in 2022.
 (Pop.
 318)